-The 2013 debut album Days Are Gone from Haim – sisters Este, Alana and Danielle Haim – was musically nothing short of a small miracle, a near-perfect symmetry of production, composition and performance which utilized influences ranging from the classic rock of the Eagles and Pink Floyd to the Eighties pop/R&B of Michael Jackson and Prince, all propelled by each of the siblings’ ability on multiple instruments.
+The 2013 debut album Days Are Gone from Haim – sisters Este, Danielle, and Alana Haim – was musically nothing short of a small miracle, a near-perfect symmetry of production, composition and performance which utilized influences ranging from the classic rock of the Eagles and Pink Floyd to the ’80s pop/R&B of Michael Jackson and Prince, all propelled by each of the siblings’ ability on multiple instruments.
 All three Haim girls also sing beautifully (both on their own and in harmony) without ever feeling the need to resort to diva-like vocal gymnastics.
 Sadly, though, it turns out Haim wasn’t immune to the sophomore slump.
 Their 2017 follow-up, Something to Tell You, was nowhere near as memorable or distinct, and we could only hope that it wasn’t telling of what was to come.

 Fortunately, Haim’s current four-song release, anchored by the single “The Steps”, is every bit a step in the right direction without taking a step back.
 While not officially an EP (it’s the single, another song, and two “bonus tracks”) it absolutely comprises a collective work and not just recaptures the inspiration and quality of the first album, but also shows Haim’s evolving range, both musically and lyrically.